edclagg/ExcerciseRestApi/README.md

 # Spring Boot RESTful Service with OpenAPI Documentation

-This is a sample Spring Boot RESTful service demonstrating the use of springdoc-openapi to document APIs using OpenAPI 3.
+This is a sample Spring Boot RESTful service demonstrating the use of springdoc-openapi to document APIs using Swagger.
 The service provides endpoints to manage users and their associated accounts, showcasing CRUD operations and relational data handling with JPA and H2 database.

 ## Technologies Used